Is radiofrequency / RF microneedling treatment painful?

 • A small minority find it uncomfortable but not painful

-• Whenever occasionally there is “pain” (i.e. feeling too hot) that is only for a a split of a second and afterwards the therapist makes sure treatment becomes comfortable / painless again, by lowering the intensity or changing other settings
+• Whenever occasionally there is some pain/burning feeling that is only for a a split of a second and afterwards the therapist makes sure treatment becomes comfortable / painless again, by lowering the intensity, moving away from that specific spot or changing other settings

-So radiofrequency is safe, if focused on the right skin layer (dermis, hypodermis) and provided with high-yet-controlled intensity and with the right settings, right equipment and right contact creams/gels/oils.
+So radiofrequency is safe, if focused on the right skin layer (dermis, hypodermis) and when provided with high yet controlled intensity and the appropriate contact creams/gels/oils.

 When is radiofrequency painful?

 • If stationary treatment is used (i.e. when the handpiece does not move during treatment), radiofrequency is bound to be painful and ineffective.
-A lot of high-tech solutions have been developed to (largely unsuccessfully) solve the problem or overheating with static RF provision, when the simple solution is to keep moving the handpiece (it’s more tiring for the therapist, but safer and more effective for the client).
+A lot of high-tech solutions have been developed to - largely unsuccessfully - solve the problem of overheating with static RF provision, when the simple solution is to keep moving the handpiece (it’s more tiring for the therapist, but safer and more effective for the client).
 Furthermore, studies and practical experience have shown that treatment with continuous movement actually provides better results than stationary treatment.

-• Fractional microneedling RF: painful, dangerous, expensive, largely ineffective and promoted with fake “before and after” pictures.
+• RF microneedling: painful, dangerous, expensive, largely ineffective and promoted with fake “before and after” pictures.
 What to like about it?

 • If bipolar radio frequency is used at very high intensities, treatment can be painful and skin can be burned